By Ray Schultz

 Of all of our myths, none is more cherished than the one that life was wonderful for settlers on the Great Plains.
 They had land, thanks to the Homestead Act of 1862, and that’s all they needed (that and pianos for sing-alongs).

 But it wasn’t so.
 Some lived in hovels, not in the Victorian homes we envision.
 The conditions were harsh, the weather terrifying.
 Worse, the farmers had little human contact.
 Some had hallucinations, others committed suicide.
-This was powerfully captured in Willa Cather’s My Antonia.
+This was powerfully captured by Willa Cather in My Antonia.
 “I knew it was homesickness that had killed Mr. Shimerda,” the narrator writes.
 His exhausted spirit was “tired of cold and crowding and the struggle with the ever-falling snow.”

 But what of those who did survive?
-Those are the ones we celebrate.
 They worked their farms.
-And when they needed seeds, tools, clothes or even coffee, they went to general stores which also served as post offices.
+And when they needed seeds, tools, clothes or even coffee, they went miles to general stores which also served as post offices.
 And there they were gouged.

 In 1872, 40 Midwestern farmers received what probably was the first piece of direct mail they’d ever seen.
 If the store owners had any idea what it was, they may not have handed it over—it threatened their interests.
 Not that there was any secret about it: It was headlined: “Grangers supplied by the Cheapest Cash House in America.”